Why Don’t I Feel Like Myself Anymore? The “Mask” You Didn’t Know You Were Wearing

 But at some point, that all changes…

-At some point, there comes a time when someone else points out something that’s negative about them—maybe they laugh at the way they talk or criticize the way they act—then suddenly, a “moment” is created.
-A moment where that kid feels judged, embarrassed, or even ashamed.
+At some point, there will come a time when someone else will point out something negative about them (maybe they’ll laugh at the way they talk or criticize the way they act), and suddenly a “moment” is created.
+A moment where that young child feels judged, embarrassed, or even ashamed.

 And in that moment, they make a decision: